Let me show you how to use Navy Blue and White

 Navy blue is the new black.
-Many will argue that grey is the new black, however as a long time lover of grey and one who appreciates its suitability to many decorating schemes, I still contend that for right now, Navy is the current all star.
+Many will argue that grey is the new black, however as a long time lover of grey and one who appreciates its suitability to many decorating schemes, I still contend that for many interior projects, Navy is still the current all star.

 There is no doubt that the colour partnership of navy and white has to be one of the most popular colour combinations around.
 Whether you love the Coastal look, the Hamptons style of East Coast America or just a classic country style look – Navy Blue and White fits the bill.
 In case you hadn’t caught on – it is a definite favourite of mine – let me show you how to use it.